johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/command-line-and-cluster-reference-sheet.md

 Initiate new bare repository - convenient to use as a remote repository.
 Is conventionally appended with the suffix .git (compare with GitHub for example)

     git init --bare my-new-rlang-project.git

+Looking at changes across commits

+    git diff main                 #see changes as compared to the main branch git diff main --summary       #as above but only show the affected files and their changes

+    git difftool main scripts/traits/HEXACO.Rmd     #use configured difftool/editor. configure your .gitconfig with [diff] tool = vimdiff, for example

+    git mergetool scripts/traits/HEXACO.Rmd     #use configured mergetool/editor. configure your .gitconfig with [merge] tool = vimdiff, for example

 ## Vim